ogjayrussell/My-Projects/colloquial_sql/README.md

 3. run the modified prompt against the llm
 4. extract the llm's suggested SQL query from it's response
 5. query the database

+## TO DO:
+1. Host local LLM on AWS
+2. Fine tune the base model
+3. Replace OpenAI API with

 # Example: "show me the patients with a gmail"